akiratechhq/review-indexed-sigmacommittee-2021-02/Readme.md

 ### Day 2

-We realised we don't have a complete understanding of the system and how the components are glued together, and we asked the client for an additional overview of the system, specifically how the the contracts will be deployed.
+Since the relationship of the new Sigma Committee contracts under audit is connected to the main Indexed Governance contracts we asked the client for an additional overview of the system, specifically how the contracts will be deployed.
 We received an additional document detailing the [deployment and ownership strategy][Deplyment strategy].

 We also asked for more time than initially estimated because we needed time to process all provided additional documentation.